Hibernate vs JDBC: Which to Choose?

 As you can see, Hibernate lets you achieve your objective with less work.
 Read “15 reasons to choose Hibernate over JDBC” for more information.

-Hibernate makes your code portable to other ORM frameworks
+8. Hibernate makes your code portable to other ORM frameworks

-Hibernate supports JPAs like “@Entity”, “@Table”, “@Column”, etc., therefore, you can easily port your code to other ORM frameworks.
+Hibernate supports JPAs like “@Entity”, “@Table”, “@Column”, etc.; therefore, you can easily port your code to other ORM frameworks.
 Read “Hibernate annotations” to learn more about this.

-Hibernate makes it easy to audit your changes to an entity
+9. Hibernate makes it easy to audit your changes to an entity

 You would often like to track changes you make to a database entity.
 Hibernate features a library named “Envers”, which makes this easy.

-If you want to audit a persistent class, then you need to annotate with “@Audited”.
+If you want to audit a persistent class, then you need to annotate it with “@Audited”.
 This creates a table for each “audited” entity, where you can view the history of changes you made to it.
-Read “Hibernate Envers – easy entity auditing” for more information.
+Read “Hibernate Envers - easy entity auditing” for more information.

-Less Need to Repeat Code
+10. Less Need to Repeat Code

 Hibernate reduces the number of repeated lines of code required when compared to JDBC.